Property Damage Inspector: Job Description and Requirements

-According to the BLS, the field of claims adjustors, examiners and investigators is likely to experience slow growth, with an employment increase of only three percent between 2010 and 2020, largely due to reductions in employment by the federal government and some insurance carriers.
+According to the BLS, the field of claims adjustors, examiners and investigators is likely to experience slow growth, with an employment increase of only 3% between 2012 and 2022, largely due to reductions in employment by the federal government and some insurance carriers.
 Favorable prospects may be found in either health insurance or property insurance for locations prone to natural disasters.
-The average salary for claims adjustors, examiners and investigators in 2012 was $61,530, based on data from the BLS.
+The median salary for claims adjustors, examiners and investigators in 2014 was $62,220, based on data from the BLS.

 Training and Education Requirements

 According to the BLS, there are few formal education requirements for property damage inspectors.
 Employers tend to hire college graduates, although there are no specific majors required.
 However, it may behoove future damage inspectors to study a curriculum relevant to the type of insurance they want to assess.

 For instance, adjusters in the automotive field might earn an associate's degree in auto repair.
 These 2-year programs give students the knowledge to diagnose and fix all types of vehicular problems.
 Typically, they produce graduates who work in repair shops or for car dealerships.
 However, adjusters can use this knowledge to accurately estimate the cost of damage done to a vehicle.